 Bread in salads.
 It’s an idea that can take some time to embrace.
 I mean, there are croutons, sure.
-But croutons are hard and crunchy — soggy doesn’t happen with croutons.
-“Soggy,” however, might be one of the first words that that comes to mind when introduced to the phrase “bread salad.”
+But croutons are hard and crunchy—soggy doesn’t happen with croutons.
+“Soggy,” however, might be one of the first words that that comes to mind when hearing the phrase “bread salad.”

 Bread salads are an excellent way to use up, say, those two remaining lone pitas going stale at the bottom of the bag, or those last few slices of day-old bread.
 No slice left behind!

 I took some liberties when creating this salad—authentic fattoush this is not!
 This is a mash-up of your typical Horiatiki-style Greek salad and traditional fattoush.
 From the Greek salad side, we’ve got thinly sliced red onions; bite-sized chunks of cucumber, bell pepper, and tomatoes; and a generous dose of kalamata olives and feta—plus, a garlicky oregano-laced vinaigrette.
 Toasted pitas—tossed in olive oil to help them retain some crunchiness once the dressing hits them—and crunchy romaine lettuce are a nod to the fattoush side of the equation.

 Together as one, they make up a colorful, refreshing summer salad that delivers a mega dose of Mediterranean deliciousness.
 Sog, schmog: just bring on the bread salad!

 Photos by Lindsey JohnsonPrint